 NOTE: Trading crypto to crypto can be risky for more reasons than I can list (I’ll include a list of reasons on the site shortly).
 Consider using caution and not doing any big orders until you are 110% confident in your abilities.
 If you are trading alts then I strongly, strongly, strongly [strongly] suggest using stop losses and averaging into positions with small buy-ins.
-See: How To Set A Stop Loss On Bittrex and Risk Management for Trading.
+See: How To Set A Stop Loss (and How to Place Limit Orders in General) On Bittrex and Risk Management for Trading.

-TIP: I’ll write an in-depth guide on Bittrex shortly, in the meantime see Steemit’s Bittrex.com Cryptocurrency Exchange Trading Tutorial with Bitcoin + Steem + 179 Altcoins!, Medium’s Getting started with trading on Bittrex, and Bittrex’s FAQ.
-Otherwise ask me any specifics in the comments below and I’ll answer them.
-An in-depth guide is on its way.
+TIP: For more information on using Bittrex, you can see: Bittrex: How to create an account, transfer funds and buy tokens, Steemit’s Bittrex.com Cryptocurrency Exchange Trading Tutorial with Bitcoin + Steem + 179 Altcoins!, Medium’s Getting started with trading on Bittrex, and Bittrex’s FAQ.
+Otherwise, ask me any specifics in the comments below and I’ll answer them.

 TIP: There are generally fees associated with trading crypto (unless an exchange says otherwise for specific order types).
 Bittrex takes a .25% commission on all trades.
 So you have to make more than .25% on a trade to turn a profit on Bittrex.
 Meanwhile, there are generally no fees for withdrawals or deposits.
 However, you should note that this is subject to change and you may pay transaction costs moving to and from Bittrex if the other entity you are using charges transaction fees or other fees.
 For example, Ether uses “gas” and Bittrex can’t do anything about that (and third party applications like Coinbase may charge their own fees as well).
 See What fees does Bittrex charge?